coreos/coreos-cloudinit/Documentation/cloud-config.md

 Environment="ETCD_PEER_ADDR=192.0.2.13:7001"
 ```

-For more information about the available configuration options, see the [etcd documentation][etcd-config].
+For more information about the available configuration parameters, see the [etcd documentation][etcd-config].
 Note that hyphens in the coreos.etcd.* keys are mapped to underscores.

 [etcd-config]: https://github.com/coreos/etcd/blob/master/Documentation/configuration.md

 ### `oem`

-The `coreos.oem.*` options follow the [os-release spec][os-release], but have been repurposed as a way for coreos-cloudinit to know about the OEM partition on this machine:
+The `coreos.oem.*` parameters follow the [os-release spec][os-release], but have been repurposed as a way for coreos-cloudinit to know about the OEM partition on this machine:

 - **id**: Lowercase string identifying the OEM
 - **name**: Human-friendly string representing the OEM